marczuo/disputationes/posts/2018-04-25-david-buckel.md

 kind, though perhaps in intensity, from sneezing when one has a cold.
-In Lacanian terms, what is lacking from our conception of suicide as opposed to the Tibetans, the Japanese and the ancient Romans is the Real of suicide; far from treating the even in all its proper traumatic intensity, the modern person's relationship to suicide is much too domesticated, too familiar as to be divorced from the messy world of subjectivity of the Other but reduced to the shallowness of mechanical causality: your brain has some bad wirings; now
+In Lacanian terms, what is lacking from our conception of suicide as opposed to the Tibetans, the Japanese and the ancient Romans is the Real of suicide; far from treating the event in all its proper traumatic intensity, the modern person's relationship to suicide is much too domesticated, too familiar as to be divorced from the messy world of subjectivity of the Other but reduced to the shallowness of mechanical causality: your brain has some bad wirings; now